LesFerch/WinSetView/Manual.md

 #### Set view for "This PC"

 If this option is checked, *This PC* will be set to the view selected.

-If this option is unchecked, this virtual folder will retain its Windows default of *Tiles* and group by *Type*.
+If this option is unchecked, this virtual folder will retain its Windows default of *Tiles* and group by *Type*, unless **Use General Items view for connected devices** is selected, in which case, "This PC" will be in General Items view.

 **Note**: Because **This PC** does not have its own GUID, this option creates registry values (in the BagMRU/Bags keys) that would be the same as if you manually browsed to this folder and set the view.
 These settings are prone to returning to Windows defaults (see *Apply to Folders "Bug"* below).